 Tammie: Embracing the truth that I matter has filled me with hope and joy through Christ.
 It has transformed how I interact with people, allowing me to love them where they are on their journey.
 I strive to make everyone I encounter feel valued and cherished by offering hugs, friendship, and prayers when needed.

 Interviewer: That’s truly beautiful, Tammie.
-How does the “You Matter” concept relate to the biblical command of loving our neighbors as ourselves?
+You give such great hugs, and your prayers have been instrumental in my life.
+How do you think the “You Matter” concept relates to the biblical command of loving our neighbors as ourselves?

 Tammie: Each and every human being matters to God; we are His creation, and He has never left us.
 We are the ones that drift away from Him.
 But, He patiently waits for us to return to His side.

 Interviewer: He cherishes us deeply, doesn’t he?!
-Recognizing this truth compels us to extend love, compassion, and acceptance to others, treating them with the same kindness and respect that we desire for ourselves.
+I agree that recognizing this truth compels us to extend love, compassion, and acceptance to others, treating them with the same kindness and respect that we desire for ourselves.
 In the Bible, we find teachings emphasizing the value and worth of every human being.
 How can we apply these teachings to our daily lives and interactions with others?